Supreme Court throws out Oklahoma inmate Richard Glossip's murder conviction and death sentence

-WASHINGTON (AP) — The Supreme Court on Tuesday threw out the murder conviction and death penalty for Richard Glossip, an Oklahoma man who has steadfastly maintained his innocence and averted multiple attempts by the state to execute him.
+WASHINGTON (AP) — The Supreme Court on Tuesday threw out the murder conviction and death penalty for Richard Glossip, an Oklahoma man who was found guilty in the killing of a motel owner but has steadfastly maintained his innocence and averted multiple attempts by the state to execute him.

-The justices found that Glossip's trial violated his constitutional rights because prosecutors did not turn over evidence that might have bolstered his defense.

 “Glossip is entitled to a new trial,” Justice Sonia Sotomayor wrote for five justices.

-Note: This story has been corrected to show Drummond’s party identification is Republican, not Democrat.